 Yet, the research report shows that women are making their voices heard and their stories told in new and creative ways: “Through a variety of mediums, including social media, film and the arts, women are taking advantage of opportunities to tell their stories and to impact on the public discourse.
 Both written and visual storytelling are increasingly acknowledged as critical tools for engagement and advocacy. “

-We take pride in the work we have done over the past 15 years and we are indeed humbled by the work that remains to be done.
-I hope that other private and institutional funders will step up to champion the issue of gender equity and justice in Israel and do broaden the philanthropic community committed to supporting the impressive work on the ground in Israel.
+We take pride in the work we have done, and we are indeed humbled by the work that remains to be done.
+I hope that other private and institutional funders will step up to champion the issue of gender equity and justice in Israel.
+We need to broaden the philanthropic community committed to supporting the impressive work on the ground in Israel.

 To read the full research report (English): Full report